 - (1) Agency Reports.
 The petitioner or supervising agency and CASA shall submit a report regarding a long range plan in accordance with RCW 13.34.120 and .130 clearly stating goals for the next six months.
 The parent, guardian, or legal custodian may also file a report to aid the court in disposition.
-In those disposition hearings set before a particular judge, working copies of all reports shall be provided to the judge two court days prior to the hearing.
-Judicial working copies shall be submitted pursuant to LCR 7(b) to the extent not inconsistent with this rule.
-Copies shall be served on counsel and parties six court days prior to the disposition hearing.
+In those disposition hearings set before a particular judge, working copies of all reports shall be provided to the judge two judicial days prior to the hearing.
+Copies shall be served on counsel and parties six judicial days prior to the disposition hearing.
 Unless otherwise ordered by the Court, no written response is required.
-However, if provided, it shall be served two court days prior to the hearing. - (2) No report shall be submitted to the Court prior to the fact- finding hearing, but shall be served on the parties and counsel as required by this section. - (3) The Court shall consider the social study and other appropriate pre-dispositional studies and evaluations in addition to information produced at the fact finding and disposition hearings.
+However, if provided, it shall be served two judicial days prior to the hearing. - (2) No report shall be submitted to the Court prior to the fact- finding hearing, but shall be served on the parties and counsel as required by this section. - (3) The Court shall consider the social study and other appropriate pre-dispositional studies and evaluations in addition to information produced at the fact finding and disposition hearings.
 Pursuant to ER 1101, the Rules of Evidence need not apply in disposition hearings. - (d) (Reserved) - (e) Transferring Legal Custody.
 A disposition which orders removal of the juvenile from his or her home shall have the effect of transferring legal custody to the agency or legal custodian charged with the juvenile's care.
-The transfer of legal custody shall give the legal custodian the following rights and duties: - (1) To maintain the physical custody of the juvenile; - (2) To protect, educate and discipline the juvenile; - (3) To provide food, clothing, shelter, education as required by law, and routine medical care for a juvenile; and

-(4) To consent to emergency medical care, surgical care, including anesthetics, administration of medications as prescribed by the child's treating physician, and to sign releases of medical information to appropriate authorities, pursuant to law.
+The transfer of legal custody shall give the legal custodian the following rights and duties: - (1) To maintain the physical custody of the juvenile; - (2) To protect, educate and discipline the juvenile; - (3) To provide food, clothing, shelter, education as required by law, and routine medical care for a juvenile; and - (4) To consent to emergency medical care, surgical care, including anesthetics, administration of medications as prescribed by the child's treating physician, and to sign releases of medical information to appropriate authorities, pursuant to law.
 Reasonable efforts shall be made by the custodial agency to contact and secure the consent of the child's parents, if they are available, to any emergency medical and surgical care needed by the child.
 If the parents disagree with the proposed emergency medical or surgical care, either they or the custodial agency may set an emergency hearing with notice to all parties.